 ¶ 31 Leave a comment on paragraph 31 0

 ¶ 32 Leave a comment on paragraph 32 0 New national and international markets fueled the plantation boom.
 American cotton exports rose from 150,000 bales in 1815 to 4,541,000 bales in 1859.
-The Census Bureau’s 1860 Census of Manufactures stated that “the manufacture of cotton constitutes the most striking feature of the industrial history of the last fifty years.” ((U.S. Census Office 8th Census 1860 and James Madison Edmunds, Manufactures of the United States in 1860: Compiled from the Original Returns of the Eighth Census, Under the Direction of the Secretary of the Interior (Washington, DC: U.S. Government Printing Office, 1865).))
+The Census Bureau’s 1860 Census of Manufactures stated that “the manufacture of cotton constitutes the most striking feature of the industrial history of the last fifty years.” ((United States Census Office 8th Census 1860 and James Madison Edmunds, Manufactures of the United States in 1860: Compiled from the Original Returns of the Eighth Census, Under the Direction of the Secretary of the Interior (U.S. Government Printing Office, 1865).))
 Slave owners shipped their cotton north to textile manufacturers and to northern financers for overseas shipments.
 Northern insurance brokers and exporters in the Northeast profited greatly.

 ¶ 34 Leave a comment on paragraph 34 0

 ¶ 35 Leave a comment on paragraph 35 0 While industrialization bypassed most of the American South, southern cotton production nevertheless nurtured industrialization in the Northeast and Midwest.
 The drive to produce cloth transformed the American system of labor.
 In the early republic, laborers in manufacturing might typically have been expected to work at every stage of production.
 But a new system, “piece work,” divided much of production into discrete steps performed by different workers.
 In this new system, merchants or investors sent or “put-out” materials to individuals and families to complete at home.
 These independent laborers then turned over the partially finished goods to the owner to be given to another laborer to finish.